 - Introduction of disruptive computer codes.

-- Abuse of the disciplinary process, including but not limited to:
+- Abuse of process, including but not limited to:

 - Failure to comply with the directions of the Provost, the Vice President for Student Affairs, a hearing body, or hearing officer.

 - Falsification, distortion, or misrepresentation of information before a hearing body or hearing officer.